Make Choosing Good Food for High Blood Pressure

 Bananas

-Bananas are a well known nutrient packed food for high blood pressure.
+Bananas are a well-known nutrient-packed food for high blood pressure.
 When you are in a hurry and don`t have time to sit and eat, pack a banana.
-What`s more maybe they protect against heart disease and stroke!
+What`s more, maybe they protect against heart disease and stroke!
+Kiwi fruit is found in abundance but did you know that apart from it being rich in potassium, the skin also contains flavanoid antioxidants.

 Strawberries

 Anyone for tennis?
 One of the highlights of Wimbledon Tennis season is the strawberries and cream.
 Lovely!
-They definitely need to provide food for high blood pressure there, I should say!
+They need to provide food for high blood pressure there, I should say!
 Strawberries are a great source of vitamin C, flavanoids and need I say it, potassium.
 Available worldwide they are found in desserts from around the world.

 Apricots